Tekla Structures on-premises licensing

 Deactivate your licenses before you make changes to the hardware or perform a major operating system upgrade on the license server computer.
 Keep copies of your license entitlement certificate(s) in a safe place in case something goes wrong, so that you can easily and quickly activate the deactivated licenses on a different system.
 You can only activate the same licenses again if they have first been deactivated on the previous system.
 If the license server system becomes permanently inoperable with the licenses still activated, contact your local Tekla support for assistance.

-See Tekla license server hardware recommendations for information about operating systems and virtual machine platforms.
+See Tekla license server 2020 hardware recommendations for information on operating systems and virtual machine platforms.

 You have fine-grained control over the license use: